 - Describe three appropriate treatment/management options to prevent clot re-currence and secondary complication.

-Target Audience: Nurses, Nurse Practitioners, Pharmacists, Physician Assistants
+Target Audience: Physicians, Nurses, Nurse Practitioners, Physician Assistants, Other Healthcare Professionals

-Click here to register.
-To use the curriculum be sure to enable cookies in your browser.
+To use this online curriculum, you will need to enable cookies in your browser.

 If you have already registered and are returning to continue your course please click here.